 ASAP provides training on how to respond to someone who has been sexually assaulted.
 This training is designed for staff who work directly with students, and are in positions where disclosures are likely.
 These groups include residence hall staff, faculty, and campus staff.

 Peer Advocate Training

 Each fall and spring ASAP conducts Peer Advocate Training, in which approximately 6 to 12 student volunteers are recruited, screened, and trained.
-The 40 hours of training provides an in-depth examination of the effects of sexual assault, crisis intervention, medical and legal processes relating to sexual assault, and services available to support survivors.
-Continuing education is provided twice a month on a variety of topics relating to gender-based violence and advocacy services.
-This training is mandatory in order to become an ASAP advocate and the training fulfills state statute requirements for advocacy privileged communication.
+The 40 hours of training provides an in-depth examination of the effects of gender-based violence, crisis intervention, medical and legal processes relating to gender-based violence, and services available to support survivors.
+Continuing education is provided weekly on a variety of topics relating to gender-based violence and advocacy services.
+This training is mandatory in order to become an ASAP advocate and the training fulfills state statutory requirements for advocacy privileged communication.